 Wear light-coloured loose clothing that will allow access to the area to be treated, e.g. a singlet for treatment of arms, shoulders or chest.

 We take photos of your skin before every treatment.
-This provides evidence of how well the treatment has worked.
+This provides evidence of how well the treatment has worked on your skin.

 All photos are stored in the MoleScope/DermEngine shared medical record system so that you can follow your progress by looking at the photos.
 You can add your own photos to this record if you wish.